DIY Drawing Salve

 What’s a Drawing Salve?

 After tick season wound down, then came the bees.
 After not having been stung by a bee since childhood, last year was the year of the bee sting in our house.
-There were several stings that happened and each time, we immediately applied this drawing salve to the sting and it made for extremely quick healing and very minimal reactions.
+Several stings happened and each time, we immediately applied this drawing salve to the sting.
+It made for an extremely quick healing process and very minimal reactions.

 Active Ingredients in DIY Drawing Salve

-Plantain: This is optional but we love to make a plantain infused olive oil to add to this salve.
+Plantain Leaf: This is optional but we love to make a plantain-infused olive oil to add to this salve.
 Next to dandelion, plantain is one of the most abundant weeds with so many beneficial medicinal uses.
 Plantain is also known to draw toxicity from the body.
-It has a long history being used to stimulate the liver, and is highly effective against bites, stings, and other irritations of the skin.
+It has a long history of being used to stimulate the liver and is highly effective against bites, stings, and other irritations of the skin.

 How to Apply:

-DIY drawing salve is extremely effective against combating the negative effects of stings and bites, as well as painful splinters that may have wedged their way deep into the skin, helping to protect against infection.
-Simply rub a thick layer of the drawing salve over the wounded area and cover with a band aid.
-It can be quite messy, so you will definitely want to cover up the area where the salve has been applied.
+DIY drawing salve is extremely effective in combating the negative effects of stings and bites, as well as painful splinters or foreign objects that may have wedged their way deep into the skin, helping to protect against infection.
+Simply rub a generous amount of black salve over the affected area and cover it with a band-aid.
+It can be quite messy, so you will want to cover up the area where the salve has been applied.
 Keep the area covered overnight and, in the morning, you can uncover and clean off the drawing salve.

 Ingredients: